andongluis/nlg-blog/docs/_posts/2019-11-22-Summarization-post.md

 ### Reinforcement Learning

-Another approach that has been taken to optimize the selection of sentences is to use a reinforcement learning set up (Narayan, Cohen, and Lapata 2018).
+Another approach that has been taken to optimize the selection of sentences is to use a reinforcement learning set up (Narayan, Cohen, and Lapata 2018) (repo <a href="https://github.com/EdinburghNLP/Refresh" target="_blank">here</a>>.
 In this work, they show that a reinforcement learning setup can lead to more informative summaries as oppposed to usual classifier settings.

 The model itself is a mix of a sentnece encoder (using CNN's), a document encoder (using LSTM's) and a sentence extractor (again with LSTM's).
 The sentence extractor chooses which sentence to select based on the sentence encoding, the document encoding, and the sentences selected so far.